Austinae/chesscreator/README.md

 <br />

-*If someone could help me with the drag and drop feature that would be awesome, for now it is a click to select and click to drop, thank you 🙏*
+*If someone could help me with the drag and drop feature that would be awesome, for now it is a click to select and click to drop, thank you! 🙏*

 * **Awesome scalable code**, when creating your own game the _Board_ class which your class will inherit has a lot of useful functions. the most notable one is generatePositions which takes the following arguments: